amritjcu/Learning-Journal/README.md

 The results of this experiment confirm my hypothesis: modular coding practices, such as breaking code into functions and using include() for reusable components, significantly improve my learning process.
 It made the code more understandable, manageable, and easier to debug.
 I now have a clearer understanding of PHP’s capabilities and how to approach larger projects in a scalable and organized manner.

 I will continue using this modular approach in future projects to reinforce these concepts and improve my PHP development skills.

+#prac 09

+# Learning Journal Entry: Using Sass and Gulp for Automated CSS Workflow in a Simple Website
+Project Overview: For this project, I created a simple website for a fictional "Hiking Adventures" company that provides information about hiking trails.
+The goal was to demonstrate my ability to use Sass (a CSS preprocessor) and an automated Gulp workflow for compiling SCSS into CSS, optimizing styles, and streamlining the development process.

+## The site is a static, single-page website that includes:

+## A header with navigation links
+## A section showcasing featured hiking trails
+## A footer with basic information
+## Sass-driven styles with variables, mixins, and partials for organization

+## Key Concepts Learned:

+## Sass Basics:

+### Variables: Used for colors, spacing, and font settings to ensure consistency across the site and make the code easier to maintain.
+### Mixins: Created reusable chunks of code for components like buttons and flexbox centering, reducing repetition and increasing maintainability.
+### Partials: Divided the styles into smaller, modular SCSS files (such as _variables.scss, _header.scss, and _footer.scss) that can be imported into the main SCSS file.
+This modular approach makes the codebase cleaner and easier to scale.

+## Gulp Workflow:

+Automating Compilation: Configured Gulp tasks to compile SCSS into CSS automatically.
+This eliminates the need for manually running a CSS preprocessor.
+Minification: Minified the CSS using Gulp's clean-css plugin to reduce file size and improve performance.
+Autoprefixing: Added vendor prefixes using Gulp's gulp-autoprefixer plugin to ensure cross-browser compatibility.
+BrowserSync: Integrated BrowserSync to provide live reloading of the website in the browser when changes are made to SCSS or HTML files, improving the development workflow.
+File Structure:

+The project was organized with separate directories for SCSS, compiled CSS, and the main HTML file.
+This made it easy to manage styles and keep everything modular.
+The SCSS files were structured in a way that was easy to maintain and update, with a main main.scss file that imported smaller partials for different components (like _header.scss, _footer.scss, etc.).

+## Folder Structure:

+hiking-website/
+├── index.html            # Main HTML file for the website
+├── scss/                  # SCSS folder containing all styles │   ├── main.scss          # Main SCSS file that imports all other SCSS files │   ├── _variables.scss    # SCSS file for storing variables like colors, font sizes, etc.
+│   ├── _mixins.scss       # SCSS file for reusable mixins (e.g., button styles, flexbox centering)
+│   ├── _base.scss         # SCSS file for base styles (e.g., body styles, general typography)
+│   ├── _header.scss       # SCSS file for header section styles
+│   ├── _footer.scss       # SCSS file for footer section styles
+│   └── _trails.scss       # SCSS file for hiking trails section styles
+├── css/                   # Folder to store the compiled CSS file │   └── style.css          # Compiled CSS file (output of the SCSS compilation) ├── gulpfile.js            # Gulp task runner configuration file ├── package.json           # Node.js package manager file that contains dependencies and scripts
+└── README.md              # Documentation for the project

+## Gulp Setup:

+### Gulpfile.js:

+const gulp = require('gulp');
+const sass = require('gulp-sass');
+const autoprefixer = require('gulp-autoprefixer');
+const cleanCSS = require('gulp-clean-css');
+const browserSync = require('browser-sync').create();

+// Compile Sass to CSS
+gulp.task('sass', function () {
+  return gulp.src('scss/**/*.scss')  // Source all SCSS files
+    .pipe(sass().on('error', sass.logError))  // Compile Sass to CSS
+    .pipe(autoprefixer())  // Add vendor prefixes
+    .pipe(cleanCSS())  // Minify CSS
+    .pipe(gulp.dest('css'))  // Output the compiled file
+    .pipe(browserSync.stream());  // Inject changes without refreshing the page });

+// Start BrowserSync and watch files gulp.task('serve', function () {
+  browserSync.init({
+    server: './'  // Root of the server
+  });
+  gulp.watch('scss/**/*.scss', gulp.series('sass'));  // Watch Sass files for changes
+  gulp.watch('index.html').on('change', browserSync.reload);  // Reload page on HTML changes
+});

+// Default task that runs when 'gulp' command is executed gulp.task('default', gulp.series('sass', 'serve'));

+## package.json:

+{
+  "name": "hiking-website",
+  "version": "1.0.0",
+  "description": "A simple website for hiking enthusiasts using Sass with Gulp workflow", "main": "index.html",
+  "scripts": {
+    "start": "gulp"
+  },
+  "devDependencies": {
+    "gulp": "^4.0.2",
+    "gulp-sass": "^5.1.0",
+    "sass": "^1.49.9",
+    "browser-sync": "^2.27.10",
+    "gulp-autoprefixer": "^8.0.0",
+    "gulp-clean-css": "^4.3.0"
+  },
+  "author": "Amrit Thapa"
+}

+## Steps Taken in the Workflow:

+Install Dependencies: Used npm install to install all necessary dependencies such as Gulp, Sass, BrowserSync, and plugins for minifying and autoprefixing.
+Gulp Tasks: Set up Gulp tasks to:
+Compile SCSS files into CSS.
+Autoprefix the CSS to ensure cross-browser compatibility.
+Minify the CSS for performance optimization.
+Start a local development server and enable live-reloading of the page during development.
+Run Gulp: Ran gulp to start the task runner and watch for changes.
+Gulp automatically recompiled the SCSS into CSS, added prefixes, and reloaded the page when changes were made.
+Challenges Faced:
+Gulp Errors: There were a few issues related to Gulp dependencies (like gulp-sass and gulp-autoprefixer), but I resolved them by ensuring the correct versions were installed and configured.
+Cross-Browser Compatibility: Adding vendor prefixes using autoprefixer ensured that the CSS would work across different browsers, but I had to carefully test styles in multiple browsers to ensure everything worked as expected.
+Conclusion:
+This project successfully demonstrated my ability to use Sass for styling and Gulp for automating the build process.
+The result was a maintainable and scalable workflow that allows me to easily manage SCSS files and generate a production-ready CSS file.
+The automated tasks made development more efficient, and the live-reloading feature from BrowserSync helped streamline the development process.

+This was a great exercise in setting up a modern front-end workflow, and I learned a lot about the power of Sass and task runners like Gulp in web development.